 4. Corrections-Based Temporary Prescribers (CBTPs)

-This section applies to physicians who do not prescribe OAT as a part of their practice but may, for a brief period, prescribe methadone or Bup/Nx for the treatment of opioid use disorder to a patient in a correctional facility.
+This section applies to physicians who do not prescribe OAT as a part of their practice but may, for a brief period, prescribe Bup/Nx or methadone for the treatment of opioid use disorder to a patient in a correctional facility.
 If a physician is not a patient's current OAT prescriber, he/she is considered a Temporary Prescriber.
 Whatever the situation, these physicians may not have specialized knowledge of opioid use disorder but are responsible for patients who actively receive OAT.
+Unless there is a contraindication, OAT should always be maintained during incarceration to prevent loss of tolerance and unnecessary withdrawal.
+Care standards in correctional settings must meet those of treatment standards in the community.